Sigma Mu Sigma

-Sigma Mu Sigma (ΣΜΣ) is a former American college fraternity founded in 1921 at Tri-State University.
+Sigma Mu Sigma (ΣΜΣ) is a former American college fraternity founded in 1921 at Trine University, formerly Tri-State University.
 Sigma Mu Sigma was historically an all-male social fraternity open originally to Master Masons, and later open to all undergraduate male students.
 As a national fraternity, Sigma Mu Sigma dissolved in 1935 when it was absorbed by Tau Kappa Epsilon.
 Sigma Mu Sigma was later revived, developed another dozen chapters, and several of these were absorbed by Kappa Sig, Acacia and others.
 A few remaining chapters of Sigma Mu Sigma transformed into a co-ed service fraternity in 1984 but went defunct around 2020.

+History

 Early history

 In 1921, Sigma Mu Sigma was founded by three Knights Templar students at Tri-State College in Angola, Indiana.
-The three founders were Claude Brown, Charles Knapp, and Harold Van Vranken. ΣΜΣ was founded as a fraternity exclusively for Master Masons with a zeal for the promotion of the fraternity's cardinal principles of sincerity, morality, and scholarship.
+The three founders were Claude Brown, Charles Knapp, and Harold Van Vranken.
+Sigma Mu Sigma was founded as a fraternity exclusively for Master Masons with a zeal for the promotion of the fraternity's cardinal principles of sincerity, morality, and scholarship.
 Its founding date was Good Friday, March 25, 1921.

 At the time of the fraternity's founding, Tri-State College had a ban on secret societies; however, several sub-rosa organizations were known to exist on campus.
-The three founders of ΣΜΣ selected nine other students who were also Master Masons and among the top students at the college.
+The three founders of the fraternity selected nine other students who were also Master Masons and among the top students at the college.
 Sigma Mu Sigma announced its formation to administrators and professors of the college.
 Faced with the possibility of expelling twelve of the top students at Tri-State, the college moved to end its ban on fraternities.

 The fraternity's original intent was to limit membership to Master Masons and to maintain the scholarship standards of Phi Beta Kappa.
 This was soon found to be impracticable and the Phi Beta Kappa standard was soon dropped.
 However, the fraternity did require a high scholarship record of its pledges.

 Sigma Mu Sigma became a junior member of the North-American Interfraternity Conference (NIC) in 1928.
 In 1929, the fraternity's membership requirements were changed to allow both Masons and sons of Masons.

-Merger with TKE
+Merger with Tau Kappa Epsilon

 In the early 1930s, the United States was in the midst of the Great Depression, resulting in college enrollment and fraternity membership dropping significantly.
 The effect was especially felt on Sigma Mu Sigma because of the added constraints of its Masonic membership requirement.
 In the fall of 1934, Sigma Mu Sigma national decided to dissolve itself and allow its chapters to be absorbed by Tau Kappa Epsilon.
 Sigma Mu Sigma had nine chapters at the time of the decision.